Super Surgeons – Q&A with Professor Vin Paleri

 Your support helps the teams at The Royal Marsden go even further for people with cancer.

-Be the first to hear the latest Super Surgeons news and other inspiring stories.
+Be the first to hear the latest news and inspiring stories.

-Sign up for our emails and we'll keep you updated with the latest behind-the-scenes stories from Super Surgeons.
-We’d also love to keep you updated about how The Royal Marsden Cancer Charity is helping cancer patients across the UK and beyond, and ways you can get involved.
+Sign up to our emails and we’ll keep you updated about how The Royal Marsden Cancer Charity is helping cancer patients across the UK and beyond, and ways you can get involved.